 - removing ceramic braces is more complicated than removing metal ones.

-Can ceramic braces change color?
+Can ceramic braces change colour?

-Ceramic braces don’t change color.
+Ceramic braces don’t change colour.
 Rubber bands that hold the bracket attached to the wire can change color.
 Ask your doctor to attach the wire with a ligature and not with a rubber band.